AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/feedback.md

 * Join us on the IRC channel: \#adoptopenjdk \(via a browser or desktop-based IRC Client\)

+Slack channel

+* Join us on the [LJC Slack channel](https://londonjavacommunity.slack.com/archives/adopt-openjdk-n-jsrs) for those who are members of the London Java Community

 Have a look at [How to contribute to this book](how-to-navigate/contribute.md) and [How to contribute to Adopt OpenJDK and OpenJDK ?](how-to-navigate/how_to_contribute_to_adopt_openjdk_and_openjdk.md)